apollo

 Betatrop Tablet is used to treat hypertension (high blood pressure).

 Betatrop Tablet consists of Atenolol and Nifedipine medicines.
-Atenolol is a 'beta-blocker and treats high blood pressure, angina (chest pain), and uneven heartbeats (arrhythmias) by reducing the heart rate and making the heart pump blood throughout the body.
+Atenolol is a beta-blocker and treats high blood pressure, angina (chest pain), and uneven heartbeats (arrhythmias) by reducing the heart rate and making the heart pump blood throughout the body.
 Nifedipine works by relaxing the blood vessels; this lowers your blood pressure and reduces your risk of having a stroke, a heart attack, other heart problems, or kidney problems in the future.

 It is advised to consult your doctor before taking Betatrop Tablet if you have a history of severe kidney or liver diseases, low potassium levels (hypokalaemia), diabetes, gout, abnormal heart rhythms, thyroid disorders and asthma.